JasonLocklin/Dissertation/VWM/Discussion.md

 neglect and healthy performance may simply be more accentuated when the task is calibrated such that healthy performance is near perfect and not highly variable.

+[VWM Multiple -mis-binding]
+Unlike with guessing, patients were more likely to select non-targets in multi-target conditions.
+There are many potential explanations for this, the most obvious being an increase in binding failures (tk Binding errors citation:
+Treisman, Behrmann or Humphreys and Riddoch).
+When more than one target is presented, colour information must be associated with spatial arangement in memory.
+If all of the colours are effectively encoded and recalled, but a failure to bind the colours to spatial location occurs, participants will select a distractor colour 50\% of the time in the two-target condition, and 66\% of the time in the three-target condition.

+The other event that can lead to this type of error is a simple failure to recall all of the stimuli colours.
+If the target colour cannot be recalled, it is possible the participant may be inclined to select one of the distractor colours, or something close to it, by strategy or cognitive anchoring.
+This experiment is not able to clearly disambiguate the two causes.
+However, if the large deficit observed here was caused by patients forgetting target colours, than it seems likely that such frequent recall failures would have also lead to a similarly large increase in the amount of guessing.
+As guessing didn't appear to increase in this condition, binding errors are the more likely culprit.

 [COVAT] The data also brings to light some difficulties with the covert orienting task in the study of neglect.
 Neglect is often defined in